Systemd

 rGvQzqQI7kNX+v7EPXj4B0tSUeBBJJCEu4mgajZNAhwHtbw==

-Generated with the following, see systemd credentials docs for more details.
-This could allow, for example, using a TPM-backed encrypted password, outside of the resticprofile config itself
+Generated with the following.
+See systemd credentials docs for more details.
+This allows using a TPM-backed encrypted password outside the resticprofile config.

 systemd-ask-password -n | sudo systemd-creds encrypt --name=restic-repo-password -p - -